jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/resendEnvelopeNotifications/resendEnvelopeNotifications.rst

 1. Open an envelope you want to resend notifications for

-2. Click on the resend notification button in the header of the page
+2. Click the "Resend notification" button in the header of the page

 .. image:: pic_resendEnvelopeNotifications/envelopeResendBtn.png
    :width: 700